Watch the video below to learn about the Idea Fund!

-Aging Wisely is a new local coalition that will focus on providing support to seniors in the community.
-Through this funding, they plan to host several get-togethers where seniors of different cultures can discuss health and wellbeing.
-The goal is to address the social isolation experienced by many seniors in the area, and to help seniors identify ways to be as healthy as possible.
-LEARN MORE
+Aging Wisely is a local effort that focuses on providing support to seniors in the community.
+Through this funding, they plan to host several get-togethers with local seniors focused on embracing and celebrating life.
+This work will help address the social isolation experienced by many seniors in the area, and to help them identify ways to be healthy.

 Bethesda offers many options for senior care in the community including nursing care, short-stay therapy centers, independent and assisted living and adult day services.
 Idea Fund funding will provide resources to enhance the intergenerational playroom space at Bethesda residential facilities, allowing seniors and kids to interact during visits to family members.
 LEARN MORE